Chapter 14 : 13- Wand Weaknesses

 They entered the lift and as the doors closed Naomi asked “So, where exactly are we going?”

-And again Harry returned the orb to his pocket and Naomi asked “And Mundungus?”
+Harry returned the orb to his pocket and Naomi asked “And Mundungus?”

 The golden doors of the lift opened and the two entered the afternoon calm version of the Atrium.
-“But that’s nothing you couldn’t do by yourself, hell, you could have sent another Auror to do all that.”
+“But that’s nothing you couldn’t do by yourself, hell, you could have even sent another Auror to do all that.”
 Naomi said slowing down slightly.

 “Mundungus won’t talk to just any Auror.”
 Harry began.
-“He’d run at the first sign of danger and while I’m out, I’d thought I’d find out firsthand what we’re up against and as for doing this by myself, I am now a Head of Department, I need some form of protection.”
-Naomi smiled and the two laughed the rest of the way to the Muggle-free alley that Ministry workers used to Dissaparate and as Harry said finally “Remember, Diagon Alley” they vanished on the spot.
+“He’d run at the first sign of danger and while I’m out, I’d thought I’d find out firsthand what we’re up against and as for doing this by myself, I am now a Head of Office, I need some form of protection.”
+Naomi smiled and the two laughed the rest of the way to the Muggle-free alley that Ministry workers used to Disapparate and as Harry said finally “Remember, Diagon Alley” they vanished on the spot.

-When they appeared, they found themselves in front of a long winding street and they started their way towards Olivander’s.
+When they appeared, they found themselves in front of a long winding, colour-filled street and they started their way towards Olivander’s.
 As they walked Harry noticed that Naomi wasn’t as energetic as she was when they left and knew that Emily had crept back into her mind.
 “You okay?”
 He asked but Naomi just nodded her head vigorously which Harry knew to mean that she didn’t want to talk about it.
 Harry had hoped that maybe, getting out of the Ministry and helping Harry might have distracted her but Harry knew from past experience, this didn’t always help.